↑

 These Teriyaki Meatballs are a flavorful twist on a classic comfort food!
 Combining ground beef and pork with savory garlic, water chestnuts, and a touch of Teriyaki sauce, these meatballs are tender and packed with flavor.
 Whether served on their own or with rice, these meatballs are perfect for busy weeknights or any time you need an easy party appetizer.

-Keyword meatballs, teriyaki meatballs
+Keyword teriyaki meatball recipe, teriyaki meatballs

 Prep Time 10 minutes minutes